 - Take good care of yourself.
 Try to eat balanced meals, walk a lot, work in the garden, go dancing, and engage in other relaxing activities.
 This might also be a good time to look into doing yoga or learning relaxation techniques, including meditation and self-massage.

 - Build your network.
 The clergy, synagogue, mosque, community center, and other religious organizations and support groups may be good places to look for help and support.

 - Get help if you are depressed.
-"Sometimes things get so difficult and out of control that you need to get professional help," Van Horn notes.
+"Sometimes things get so difficult and out of control that you need to get professional help," the advisory noted.
 In particular, you should seek outside help if you're depressed (for more than three weeks, you feel numb, empty-hearted, or tired all the time; have sleep problems; cry all the time; can't concentrate; or don't feel like eating).
 See a doctor right away if you have these symptoms; depression is an illness that can and should be treated.
 If money is an issue, there are some state and county agencies that offer counseling at little or no cost.